telegram-rs/telegram-bot/README.md

 A library for writing your own [Telegram](https://telegram.org/) bots.
 More information [here](https://core.telegram.org/bots).
 Official API [here](https://core.telegram.org/bots/api).

-## **Warning!**

-This library will undergo a major rewrite in the next few months.
-Currently the **development is stalled** and many new API parts are not supported right now!
-If you need to write a production ready application, either wait or use another (non-Rust) library.
-We're sorry :(

 ## Example
 Here is a simple example (see [`example/simple.rs`](https://github.com/telegram-rs/telegram-bot/blob/master/lib/examples/simple.rs)):